jmscslgroup/strym/README.md

 - Python 3.x

 ### Note about installation on RASPBERRY PI for CAN Data Logging
-If you are going to install the package on RASPBERRY PI, I highly recommend install Python 3.7 from source as there is no Py3.7 release for Raspberry PI.
+If you are going to install the package on RASPBERRY PI, I highly recommend installing Python 3.7 from the source as there is no Py3.7 release for Raspberry PI.
-You will also need to install pre-compiled binaries for numpy otherwise you may encounter huge incovnience while building numpy wheels for Raspberry PI.
+You will also need to install pre-compiled binaries for NumPy otherwise you may encounter huge inconvenience while building NumPy wheels for Raspberry PI.

 ## Hardware Requirements for CAN Logging